julianchurchill/text-adventure/README.md

   - DONE He tells you about the witch and how she controls the town and takes all their yak milk, yak fur, yak bread etc...
 He tells you where to find her - in a castle over the hill.
 - [BUG] say "Wiggle your pinky" doesn't read very well - it should simply be 'Wiggle you pinky' instead of a say option...
   - [FIX] Could change to 'Say "I'm wiggling my pinky at you"' ?
-- [BUG] 'frank' in Frank's tool shed should be a proper noun
 - [BUG] after giving Frank the groats the yak zapper in the shop is still visible - it should be invisible now
 - [BUG] Shaved yak picture needs moving to Larry's after the shaving
 - You go to the castle through the misty downs but cannot enter as it is protected by powerful magic.
 You return to the town and visit the soothsayer (an old lady) who gives you a variety of terrible fortunes - ["You're going to die horrrrriiblyy, probably in a very embarrassing way!", "Nice to meet you young man, I've not seen you before - 'you roll your eyes'", "What strong legs and wide child bearing hips you have, you will bear many children for your husband!"].